 Remember that both partners have experienced life in the past, and these situations can affect our current relationship.
 Be considerate of each other's baggage, and be sure to know what statements are off-limits.
 Communicate any trigger words, so a partner can speak respectfully to us.

 I've got 99 problems and tbh you're one of them.

-"I know you probably didn't mean to make me feel that way, but this is how it made me feel."
+"I know you didn't mean to make me feel that way, but this is how it made me feel."

 "I understand you're frustrated but I don't deserve to be treated this way."

-Even during an argument, you don't deserve to be yelled at, cursed at, made fun of, or threatened.
-If your dating partner does any of these things, tell them to stop, and walk away.
+You don't deserve to be yelled at, cursed at, made fun of, or threatened, even during an argument.
+If your dating partner does any of these things, tell them to stop and walk away.

 "I care about you and I want to work this out.
 How can we come to a compromise?"

-Not everyone got a side piece.
+Not everyone has a side piece.

 Jealousy & Insecurity